Open-wheel car: Safety

-In 2018, several single seater series such as Formula One, Formula 2 (with their new Dallara F2 2018 chassis), and Formula E (with their new Spark SRT05e chassis) introduced a protection system to the cockpit called the "halo", a wishbone-shaped frame aimed to deflect debris away from a driver's head.
+In 2018, several single-seater series, such as Formula One, Formula 2 (with their new Dallara F2 2018 chassis), and Formula E (with their new Spark SRT05e chassis), introduced a protection system to the cockpit called the "halo", a wishbone-shaped frame aimed to deflect debris away from a driver's head.
 Despite initial criticism, including for the reason of obstructing the driver's vision, it gained some praise in the Formula 2 sprint race in Catalunya when Nirei Fukuzumi spun and had the back of his car land on fellow countryman Tadasuke Makino's halo.
 In the 2018 Formula 1 Belgian Grand Prix, McLaren driver Fernando Alonso was sent airborne after being hit from behind by the Renault of Nico Hülkenberg and struck the halo of Sauber driver Charles Leclerc, thereby saving the Monegasque driver from a visor strike.

-In 2019, the newly-formed FIA Formula 3 Championship introduced a halo to their new chassis which was unveiled at the 2018 Abu Dhabi Grand Prix.
+In 2019, the newly-formed FIA Formula 3 Championship introduced a halo to their new chassis, which was unveiled at the 2018 Abu Dhabi Grand Prix.

 In 2020, the IndyCar Series adopted a halo combined with an aeroscreen, built by Red Bull Advanced Technologies.

+At the start of the 2018 Belgian Grand Prix, Fernando Alonso was launched into the air after being hit from behind by Nico Hülkenberg, flying directly over Charles Leclerc.
+The halo deflected the full weight of Alonso's car and wheel, protecting Leclerc from head impact and potential fatal injuries as it left deep tire marks across the titanium frame.

-At the start of the 2020 Bahrain Grand Prix, Romain Grosjean collided with Daniil Kvyat in which his car broke in two and burst into flames as it split the barrier.
+At the start of the 2020 Bahrain Grand Prix, Romain Grosjean collided with Daniil Kvyat, in which his car broke in two and burst into flames as it split the barrier.
 The halo helped protect Grosjean from possible decapitation while it allowed him to escape from the fire.

+During Lap 26 of the 2021 Italian Grand Prix, Max Verstappen and Lewis Hamilton collided.
+Verstappen’s car bounced off the curb, launched into the air, and landed directly on top of Hamilton’s cockpit.

+At the start of the 2022 British Grand Prix, Zhou Guanyu flipped upside down after contact on the main straight, sliding across the asphalt at 160 mph.
+The impact instantly collapsed the car's main roll hoop, leaving the halo as the sole barrier preventing Zhou's head from scraping against the track before the vehicle vaulted over the tire wall.